Briskyu/entity_matching/README.md

 - `~/training_args.py`: Script for setting training parameters such as learning_rate, num_train_epochs, per_device_train_batch_size.
 - `~/trainer.py`: Modify the display effect during training.
 Calculate F1 score at the end of each epoch.
-- `~/work/data/`: Training datasets.
+- `~/work/data/`: Training datasets, seven structure datasets and four dirty datasets.
 Each dataset is divided into training data for prompt and fine-tuning.
-(Due to GitHub's file size upload limit, the Company dataset needs to be downloaded from the original data repository: [https://github.com/anhaidgroup/deepmatcher/](https://github.com/anhaidgroup/deepmatcher/))

 ### Prompt Training
 - `~/work/train_prompt.py`: Script for prompt training.
 Modify `data_dir` to set the path for training data.
 The `template` object of the `ManualTemplate` class represents hard prompt, while the `template` object of the `SoftTemplate` class represents soft prompt.